⚡ Key Takeaways

 Let's dive deeper into the components and benefits of the Terraform Framework within the Cloud Adoption Framework.

-Understanding the Cloud Adoption Framework (CAF)
+Understanding the Azure Cloud Adoption Framework (CAF)

 The Cloud Adoption Framework for Microsoft (CAF) is a comprehensive framework that assists customers in defining their cloud strategy, planning the adoption process, and continuously implementing and managing cloud services.
 It covers various aspects of cloud adoption, from migration strategies to application and service management in the cloud.
 To gain a better understanding of this framework, it is essential to explore its core components.